( 51114 Reads)|

 After reading this section, students will...

-The peptidoglycan shell that provides the strength to prokaryotic membranes is also found in the periplasmic space of Gram-negative bacteria, while in Gram-positive bacteria it provides the outside border to the periplasm.
+The peptidoglycan shell that provides the strength to prokaryotic membranes is also found in the periplasmic space of Gram-negative bacteria.
+In contrast, in Gram-positive bacteria, peptidoglycan provides the outside border to the periplasm.

 |Hydrolytic enzymes||phophatases||Degrading phosphate-containing compounds.|